 This Short Film Is A Surreal Rebuke To The Scourge Of Branded Content

-What: Whiskey Fist, a NSFW short film made in response to labor-exploiting branded content.
+What: Whiskey Fist, an NSFW short film made in response to labor-exploiting branded content.

 Who: Filmmaker Gillian Horvat